Jesus and Melchizedek – Hebrews 7

 Example of Melchizedek (7:1–10)

 Earlier, in Hebrews 5, as he quoted Ps.
 110:4, the author started to explain that Jesus is a High Priest after the order of Melchizedek.
 The author then gave a tangential warning about apostasy, before returning to the character of Melchizedek at the end of Hebrews 6.
 Note that the author cites Melchizedek five times in Hebrews 7, which is as many times as Melchizedek is mentioned in the rest of Scripture combined.
-The author’s description of this man can perhaps provide some clues as to His identity: Melchizedek is: (1) King of [Jeru]Salem, (2) Priest of God Most High, (3) King of Righteousness, (4) King of Peace, (5) He has no father, nor mother, nor genealogy, (6) He has no beginning of days, nor end of life, (7) He is like the Son of God, and (8) He is a Priest continually.
-While there is some debate and room for discussion, it seems likely that Melchizedek was a theophany—that is, a pre-incarnate manifestation of Jesus Christ.
+The author’s description of this man provides clues as to His identity: He is: (1) King of [Jeru]Salem, (2) Priest of God Most High, (3) King of Righteousness, (4) King of Peace, (5) He has no father, nor mother, nor genealogy, (6) He has no beginning of days, nor end of life, (7) He is like the Son of God, and (8) He is a Priest continually.
+From this description, it seems likely that Melchizedek was a theophany—that is, a pre-incarnate manifestation of Jesus Christ.

-As was noted, taken all together, the given characteristics of Melchizedek seem more likely to be describing Jesus than an obscure priest in the Old Testament.
+As was noted, the description of Melchizedek in the beginning verses of this chapter are more appropriately applied to Jesus, than to an obscure Old Testament priest.
 This conclusion is bolstered in Heb.
-7:4–10 by the author’s return to a familiar line of reasoning, as in these verses he argues that Melchizedek was not only prior to Abraham and Levi, but also that Melchizedek was superior to both of them.
-The author’s argument for Melchizedek’s superiority over Levi and Abraham centers upon the giving and receiving of tithes, as well as the act of blessing.
+7:4–10 by the author’s return to a familiar line of reasoning, as in this passage he argues that Melchizedek was not only prior to Abraham and Levi, but also that Melchizedek was greater than both of them.
+The author’s case for Melchizedek’s superiority over Levi and Abraham centers upon the giving and receiving of tithes, as well as the act of blessing.
 In summary, the author notes that while the Levitical priests who descended from Abraham received tithes from Israel; Abraham gave tithes to Melchizedek, who in turn blessed Abraham.
 Since “the lesser is blessed by the better” (Heb.
 7:7), writes the author, Melchizedek is superior both to Abraham and to Levi.

 Change of Priesthood (7:11–19)

 In Heb.
 7:11–19 the author continues his argument about the superiority of the priesthood of Melchizedek over that of Levi (or Aaron).
 In Heb.
 7:11 the author notes that the old Levitical priesthood was inadequate, for it could not bring about perfection or salvation.
 Observe that the “law” cited in Heb.
-7:11–12 is a reference to the ceremonial law, which contained the sacrificial system, including specifying the Levitical priesthood.
-The author’s reference to the “priesthood being changed” (Heb.
+7:11–12 is a reference to the ceremonial law, which contained the sacrificial system, including details about the Levitical priesthood.
+The “priesthood being changed” (Heb.
 7:12a) refers to the switch from Levi to Melchizedek, and the “change of the law” (Heb.
 7:12b) refers to the shift from the sacrificial system to the gospel of Christ.
 Specifically, the change that is in view in this passage is the way in which forgiveness or “perfection” (Heb.
 7:11) is attained.
-Under Levi (or Aaron) forgiveness was temporary via the Day of Atonement; under Jesus forgiveness is permanent via the cross of Christ.
+Under Levi (or Aaron) it was temporary via the Day of Atonement; under Jesus it is permanent via the cross of Christ.

 Superiority of Christ (7:20–28)